About the Public History Research Lab

 By conducting and sharing research about the public history community and the role of history in American life, AASLH helps advance public history practice, strengthen our institutions, and empower history professionals across the country.
 Through our research, AASLH strives to equip history professionals, museum leaders, scholars, advocates, and others with data and insights they can use to fulfill their missions and more effectively champion the cause of history.

 The Public History Research Lab functions as the central hub for the AASLH’s research activities.
 Through staff expertise and strategic collaboration with external researchers and advisers, we carry out a range of research projects in service of the field.
-We share our findings through a range of outlets, including print and digital publication, webinars, conference sessions, blog posts, and specialized research briefings for the staff and board of historical organizations.
+We share our findings through varied outlets, including print and digital publication, webinars, conference sessions, blog posts, and specialized research briefings for the staff and board of historical organizations.
 We also monitor trends and publications that can impact public history practice, periodically publishing targeted research briefs on the AASLH blog.
-Our active research projects are described below.

 If you have questions, ideas, or feedback, or are interested in partnering with us on a project, please contact John Marks ([email protected]), Director of the AASLH Public History Research Lab.